AntoineSoetewey/statsandr/content/about.md

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
 I am a postdoctoral researcher in data science and statistics at HEC Liège and UCLouvain Saint-Louis Brussels.
 Before that, I obtained a PhD in statistics at UCLouvain, where my research focused on survival analysis and biostatistical methods applied to cancer patients.

-In parallel with my research, I teach statistics and probability at the undergraduate and master's levels as a visiting lecturer at UCLouvain and UNamur.
+In parallel with my research, I teach statistics and probability as visiting lecturer at UCLouvain and UNamur.

 See my [CV](https://antoinesoetewey.com/cv/) for a more detailed overview of my academic and professional background.